MSX Assembly Page

 VRAM access timing

 It is important to know that there is a speed limit when accessing the VRAM.
-How fast you can write exactly depends on the screen mode you’re in and whether you have sprites enabled, etc. The TMS9918 is the slowest, and in the worst case requires you to space your reads and writes 29 T-states apart.
-Notably, this is slower than the OTIR and INIR instructions (23 cycles), so use the following code in stead (exactly 29 cycles):
+How fast you can write exactly depends on the screen mode you’re in and whether you have sprites enabled, etc. The TMS9918 is the slowest, and in the worst case requires you to space your reads and writes 29 CPU cycles apart.
+Notably, this is slower than the OTIR and INIR instructions (23 cycles), so use the following code instead (exactly 29 cycles):

 outi

-The V9938 is quite a bit faster, reads and writes only need to be 15 T-states apart.
-There is one exception: screen 0 requires a 20 T-states wait, both in width 40 and 80 modes.
+The V9938 is quite a bit faster, reads and writes only need to be 15 CPU cycles apart.
+With one exception: screen 0 requires a 20 cycle wait, both in width 40 and 80 modes.
 Note that the TMS9918 is actually faster in this screen mode, so make sure to test screen 0 programs on MSX2 hardware.

 What this means is that in MSX2 software you can safely use the OTIR and INIR instructions to output bulk data to the VRAM.
 If you’re not in screen 0, you can also safely use OUTI and INI instructions, refer to the Fast Loops article for more details on how you can access the VRAM as quickly as possible by creating fast 16-bit loops and unrolling the OTIR / INIR instructions.

-Finally, during vertical blanking or when the screen is disabled, there is no speed limit.
-This applies to both the TMS9918 and the V9938.
-When you intend to exploit this fact, please be aware that at 60Hz, the vertical blanking period is shorter than at 50Hz.
-Test your code on both European and Japanese machines.
+Access times are reduced even further during vertical blanking or when the screen is disabled, or when sprites are disabled on V9938 / V9958.
+See the table below for an overview.
+Note that there are some cases where the V9938 and V9958 require more waits than the TMS9918.
+Additionally, when you intend to exploit this knowledge to access the VDP faster during vertical blanking, please be aware that at 60Hz the vertical blanking period is shorter than at 50Hz, so test your code on both European and Japanese machines.

-For the exact details of TMS9918 VRAM access speeds, consult section 2.1.5 of the TMS9918 application manual.
-For details about the V9938 timing consult Wouter Vermaelen’s V9938 VRAM timings (part II) articles.
-Finally, note that all V9938 timings also apply to the V9958.
+This table is based on information published in section 2.1.5 of the TMS9918 application manual, Wouter Vermaelen’s V9938 VRAM timings (part II) articles, and measurements performed with Aoineko’s VATT test in this forum thread.
+Lastly, note that all V9938 timings also apply to the V9958.

 Minimum VRAM access timings in 3.58 MHz Z80 cycles